bsnes-emu/bsnes/docs/index.md

 Microsoft Windows 7 and above.
 It also includes some level of support for GNU/Linux and macOS.

-If you want to install higan and try it out, see the [Quick Start](qs.md) section below.

 higan is officially spelled with a lowercase "h", not a capital.